Archie Clark (basketball)

 Archie L. Clark (born July 15, 1941) is an American former professional basketball player.
 At 6 ft 2 in (1.88 m), he played guard for five National Basketball Association (NBA) teams.
-He has been called the father of the crossover dribble.
+Clark is closely associated with pioneering the regular use of the crossover dribble move in the NBA; and has been called the father of the crossover dribble.
+He was a two-time NBA All-Star and was named second-team All-NBA in 1972.
+Clark averaged over 16 points per game during his ten-year NBA career.
+In 1992, he co-founded the National Basketball Retired Players Association.

+Clark played college basketball for the Minnesota Golden Gophers.
+He was among the earliest black Big Ten basketball players, along with his teammate and close friend Lou Hudson.
+Clark was the Gophers first black team captain.
+He was selected first-team All-Big Ten as a senior in 1966, and was an honorable mention All-American.

 Early life

 Clark was born on July 15, 1941 in Conway, Arkansas, the fourth of 12 children.
 He grew up in Ecorse, a suburb of Detroit, where he went to high school.
 He did not start playing basketball until 10th grade, and excelled in both basketball and baseball.

-On graduating high school, he was unable to find work during a recession, and joined the United States Army, where he served three years.
+Upon graduating from high school, he was unable to find work during a recession, and joined the United States Army, where he served three years.
 Just 10 days after joining the Army, the Detroit Tigers baseball team belatedly invited him to spring training.
 Clark was assigned to a United States Air Force unit at Andrews Air Force Base in Maryland, where he played intramural basketball, on a team coached by Buzz Bennett.
 Bennett had played basketball at the University of Minnesota, and impressed by Clark's play, contacted a Minnesota assistant coach about recruiting Clark.